Moonisky/100DaysOfReactNative/README.md

 * Populate **List Rows** with local data.
 * Edit `ListView` data.
 * Import and export a custom component.
-* Use `props` to handle communications between two components.
+* Use `props` to manage communications between two components.
-* Use `Alert` and `AlertIOS` to show message and prompt the user for input.
+* Use `Alert` and `AlertIOS` to display message and prompt the user for input.

 Tools: [Xcode 7](https://developer.apple.com/xcode/), [React Native 0.21](http://facebook.github.io/react-native/)